sagemath/sagewiki_to_gh-2022-10-10/days7.md

 == Wishlist ==

 As mentioned in the invitation letters, we'd like participants to contribute ideas to the [:days7/wishlist: wishlist] of  things you'd like to see in Sage.

+== Images ==

+Right now, just some images I've produced using Sage.
+Maybe for the t-shirts or something...